erland/erlandplugins/TrackStat/trunk/README.txt

 will not be increased if you just listen on the first secondes of a track, you have to listen to most of the track to update play counts and last played time.

-To rate a track just press the numbers 1-5 on the remote, you will see a message on the Squeezebox display which confirms that the rating has been set.
+To rate a track just hold the numbers 1-5 on the remote down for a while, you will see a message on the Squeezebox display which confirms that the rating has been set.

 The TrackStat plugin will add a number of title formats which makes it possible to show the rating information for the current